Go to our other sites

 Learners will study topics including information representation, communication and Internet technologies, hardware, software development, and relational database modelling.
 As they progress, learners will develop their computational thinking and use problem solving to develop computer-based solutions using algorithms and programming languages.
 Studying Cambridge International AS and A Level Computer Science will help learners develop a range of skills such as thinking creatively, analytically, logically and critically.

 They will also be able to appreciate the ethical issues that arise with current and emerging computing technologies.
-From the 2015 examination series, this syllabus will replace Cambridge International AS and A Level Computing (syllabus code 9691).

 The syllabus year refers to the year in which the examination will be taken.